FOR IMMEDIATE RELEASE: September 12, 2013WHAT: LEAF's 37th Festival

-Tickets must be purchased in advance, online at leafticketsales.org or by phone at 828-68-MUSIC (686-8742).
+Tickets must be purchased in advance, online at theLEAF.org or by phone at 828-68-MUSIC (686-8742).
 Adult tickets for Extended Weekend (Thursday - Sunday) are $184, Regular Weekend (Friday - Sunday) are $159 and Single Days are $47-$57.
-Tent camping is only allowed for weekend ticket holders.
 Discounted passes are available to local residents (Community tickets) and for children ages 10 through 17 (Youth tickets).
-Children younger than 10 are free and all kids must be accompanied by an adult.
-Adult and youth volunteer positions are also available, visit the LEAF website for an application at theleaf.org/index.php/thefestival/volunteer.
+Children younger than 10 are free.
+Volunteering is also an option.

 Proceeds from LEAF Festival fund outreach programs such as LEAF Schools & Streets (LSS).
 LSS has a team of resident teaching artists working weekly with music and arts programs in local schools and outreach centers.
 Encompassing the festival weekend, over 20 of the LEAF performing artists will be participating in LSS arts-in-education workshops, residencies, and enrichment concerts in local schools and centers.
 LSS has worked with over 38,000 local youth since 2004.

 For more information on the LEAF Festival, please visit theLEAF.org

 Photos available on theLEAF.org PRESS page and by request.